khaledalmaarii/HackTricks-wiki/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

 mydict['__builtins__'] = __builtins__
 function_type(code_obj, mydict, None, None, None)("secretcode")
 ```
 {% hint style="info" %}
-Depending on the python version the **parameters** of `code_type` may have a **different order**.
+DependIng on the python version the **parameters** of `code_type` may have a **different order**.
 The best way to know the order of the params in the python version you are running is to run:
 ```
 import types
 types.CodeType.__doc__